Conversations With Kids: When Your Child is Trialling at an Elite Sports Academy

 Read more

-Conversations with Kids: For Sports Parents: Helping Young Athletes Take Ownership For parents and guardians where we give you prompts so that you can have more meaningful conversations with your children to help them build key characteristics such as mental toughness, resilience, confidence, creativity, focus and so on.
-A Question for your Kids When things …
+Conversations with Kids: Trying New Things in Sport For parents and guardians where we give you prompts so that you can have more meaningful conversations with your children to help them build key characteristics such as mental toughness, resilience, confidence, creativity, focus and so on.
+A Questions for Your Kids Do you enjoy trying new …

 Read more